MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-v16-to-v17.md

 Run the data upgrade on extensions in order of dependency.

-1. Run the data upgrade for the system application, followed by the base application.
+1. Run the data upgrade for the System Application, followed by the Base Application.

     To run the data upgrade, use the [Start-NavDataUpgrade](/powershell/module/microsoft.dynamics.nav.management/start-navdataupgrade) cmdlet: